 - (a) A offers a bribe to B, a public servant, as a reward for showing A some favour in the exercise of B's official functions.
 B refuses to accept the bribe.
 A is punishable under this section. - (b) A instigates B to give false evidence.
-Here, if B does not give false evidence, A has nevertheless committed the offence defined in this section, and is punishable accordingly. - (c) A, a police officer, whose duty is to prevent robbery, abets the commission of robbery.
-Here, though the robbery be not committed, A is liable to one-half of the longest term of imprisonment provided for that offence and also to fine. - (d) B abets the commission of a robbery by A, a police officer, whose duty it is to prevent that offence.
-Here, though the robbery be not committed, B is liable to one-half of the longest term of imprisonment provided for the offence of robbery, and also to fine.
+Here, if B does not give false evidence, A has nevertheless committed the offence defined in this section and is punishable accordingly. - (c) A, a police officer, whose duty is to prevent robbery, abets the commission of robbery.
+Here, though the robbery is not committed, A is liable to one-half of the longest term of imprisonment provided for that offence and also to fine. - (d) B abets the commission of a robbery by A, a police officer, whose duty it is to prevent that offence.
+Here, though the robbery is committed, B is liable to one-half of the longest term of imprisonment provided for the offence of robbery and also to fine.

-Abetting commission of an offence by the public, or by more than 10 persons 117.
-Whoever abets the commission of any offence by the public generally, or by any number or class of persons exceeding 10, shall be punished with imprisonment of either description for a term which may extend to 3 years, or with fine, or with both.
+Abetting commission of offence by public or by more than ten persons

+117. Whoever abets the commission of any offence by the public generally, or by any number or class of persons exceeding ten, shall be punished with imprisonment for a term not exceeding 3 years, fine or both.

-A affixes in a public place a placard, instigating a sect, consisting of more than 10 members, to meet at a certain time and place for the purpose of attacking the members of an adverse sect while engaged in a procession: A has committed the offence defined in this section.
+A affixes in a public place a placard, instigating a sect consisting of more than ten members, to meet at a certain time and place for the purpose of attacking the members of an adverse sect while engaged in a procession.
+A has committed the offence defined in this section.

-Concealing design to commit offence punishable with death or imprisonment 118.
-Whoever intending to facilitate, or knowing it to be likely that he will thereby facilitate, the commission of an offence punishable with death or imprisonment for 15 years, voluntarily conceals, by any act or illegal omission, the existence of a design to commit such offence, or makes any representation which he knows to be false respecting such design, shall, if that offence be committed, be punished with imprisonment of either description for a term which may extend to 7 years; or, if the offence be not committed, with imprisonment of either description for a term which may extend to 3 years; and, in either case, shall also be liable to fine.
+Concealing design to commit offence punishable with death or imprisonment

+- 118. Whoever intending to facilitate, or knowing it to be likely that he will thereby facilitate, the commission of an offence punishable with death or imprisonment for 15 years, voluntarily conceals, by any act or illegal omission, the existence of a design to commit such offence, or makes any representation which he knows to be false respecting such design, shall - (a) if that offence is committed, be punished with imprisonment for a term not exceeding 7 years; or - (b) if the offence is not committed, to imprisonment for a term not exceeding 3 years, and in either case, shall also be liable to fine.